 In 2017, Ann decided to follow her heart, applying to the Master’s of Social Work program at Smith College in Northampton, Mass.
 What this represents is the fulfillment of a decades-old dream: to become a psychotherapist.
 During her internships, Ann worked at the Jean Tweed Centre in Toronto, and with psychotherapist Jan Winhall at Focusing on Borden.
 Writing remains a significant part of her life, and she is hard at work on her second book.

-In her spare time, I am a white-water rafter, a lover of nature, and a traveller.
-She is the mother of one grown son, Nicholas Johnston, also a psychotherapist, who is married and lives in Los Angeles.
+In her spare time, Ann is a white-water rafter, a lover of nature, and an avid traveller.
+She is the mother of one grown son, Nicholas Johnston, also a psychotherapist, who lives in Los Angeles with his wife and their two young daughters—Ann’s beloved granddaughters.

 Counselling